-Well, Donald Trump has been yelling that a long time that vaccines cause autism.
-Maybe he wants to make Jenny McCarthy wife number 6 or 7 or 8 (I never know where he’s at).
+Well, Donald Trump has been yelling for a long time that vaccines cause autism.
 In case you think that Donald Trump has any standing on this topic, vaccines do not cause autism, this case is closed.

 A good full throated support never hurts.
-VACCINES SAVE LIVES.
+BILL GATES VACCINES SAVE LIVES.

 - Bhan A, Singer PA, Daar AS.
 Human-animal chimeras for vaccine development: an endangered species or opportunity for the developing world?
 BMC Int Health Hum Rights.
 2010 May 19;10:8. doi: 10.1186/1472-698X-10-8.
 PubMed PMID: 20482820; PubMed Central PMCID: PMC2890684.